Research at SPIRe

 SPIRe staff and research centres are pursuing and publishing cutting-edge scholarly research on a wide variety of topics, many of which are directly relevant to the analytical needs of government and voluntary organisations at the national, European and international levels.
 The School's substantive and methodological strengths reflect the multi-disciplinary character of its staff.

-Much of SPIRe's research activity is associated with the initiatives of the School's three research centres, all of which have strong national and international networks:
+Much of SPIRe's research activity is associated with the initiatives of the School's four research centres, all of which have strong national and international networks:

 - UCD Institute for British-Irish Studies